GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 our will to act, to overcome the bystander effect, when we are so far away from the problems that people face.
-Simply put, we cannot live in our progressive western democracy, go to work in literal towering crystal spires, and constantly think about "starving african children or whatever".
+Simply put, we cannot live in our progressive western democracy, go to work in literal towering crystal spires, and constantly think about "starving African children or whatever".

 There is huge cognitive dissonance here.
 If it meant getting our shoes dirty, we would save a drowning child.
 If it meant getting on a plane and flying across the world, we would still save a drowning child.
 From both of these toy examples we see that the duty to act is always there, regardless of moderate personal damage (ruining clothes) or distance (flying there).
-How do we get from the high level ethical breakdown in which we are honorbound to act, to what is implemented as fundamental apathy?
+How do we get from the high level ethical breakdown in which we are honor-bound to act, to what is implemented as fundamental apathy?

 Don't get me wrong, I am not condemning the very human focus on the local over the global, but one of my personal goals is to act efficiently in the service of global issues.
 Ergo, my life mission adds two intertwined goals.
-First, I want to donate large amounts of money to extremely effective charities (malaria and schistosomiasis intiatives), and, second, I want to share this approach to charity, that we should prioritize giving to extremely effective charities and that we have a duty to act in what ways we can.
+First, I want to donate large amounts of money to extremely effective charities (malaria and schistosomiasis initiatives), and, second, I want to share this approach to charity, that we should prioritize giving to extremely effective charities and that we have a duty to act in what ways we can.